Brodiaea is a hardy bulb. Plants grow to between 30 and 90 cm (1 to 3 feet) in height.

 It is important to water plants from below, as their leaves tend to be sensitive to water and can decay.

 The seedlings of grassnut and related Brodiaea species should then be planted out in the autumn.
 It will take about two years until plants bear flowers.

 Ideally, Brodiaea plants should be located in a sunny area of the garden at about 10 cm (4 inches) apart.
 It is important to use a gritty soil that has excellent drainage.

 Brodiaea may require to be watered during dry spells, but do not water at other times of the year.

-In very damp or very got summers, grassnut bulbs should be moved indoors and replanted again in the Autumn.
+In very damp or very hot summers, Grassnut bulbs should be moved indoors.
+Replant outside again in the Autumn.

 I hope that you enjoyed this guide on how to grow Brodiaea plants.
 You may also enjoy the following Gardener's HQ Asparagaceae family growing guides: How to grow Aspidistra elatior; Yucca thompsoniana, Mondo Grass, and Muscari plants.